About J.C. Corry

 I studied literature (and Chaucer) in university where my fascination with Chaucer’s life and writing grew, then studied film.

-I’ve been published in PhotoLife and the Globe & Mail, have written (unproduced) screenplays, and currently write flash fiction, short stories and historical fiction.
+I’ve been published in PhotoLife and the Globe & Mail, have written (unproduced) screenplays, and currently write flash fiction, short stories, creative nonfiction and historical fiction.

-Book One of The Storyteller series, The Storyteller’s War: Geoffrey Chaucer, Reluctant Spy, is set in London, Bordeaux, Navarre, Rioja, Castile, and Aragon, and was released in May, 2025 by Black Rose Writing.
+Book One of The Storyteller series, The Storyteller’s War: Geoffrey Chaucer, Reluctant Spy, is set in London, Bordeaux, Navarre, Rioja, Castile, and Aragon, and was released in May, 2025 by the US publisher Black Rose Writing.

-Book Two in the series, The Storyteller’s Reputation: Geoffrey Chaucer, Reluctant Spy, was a finalist for the Pacific Northwest Writing Conference Historical Novel competition, and will be released in late 2026.
+Book Two in the series, The Storyteller’s Reputation: Geoffrey Chaucer, Reluctant Spy, was a finalist for the Pacific Northwest Writing Conference Historical Novel competition, and should be released next year.

-Book Three, The Storyteller’s Silence, is currently in draft.
+Book Three, The Storyteller’s Silence, is currently in draft, with a research trip planned this summer.